Need to talk? Call 1800 882 436.

 • low muscle tone

-Many of these issues can be treated.
+Many of the health issues that people with Down syndrome have can be treated.
 Frequent health checks can ensure that any problems are detected as early as possible.

 In recent times, support for people with Down syndrome has improved, through: